EnigmaCurry/d.rymcg.tech/_attic/README.md

 # Attic

-Things living in the _attic directory application that are no longer supported, and could be broken, but at least they all worked at one point in time or the other.
+Things living in the _attic directory are applications that are no longer supported, and might be broken, but at least they all worked at one point in time or the other.
 With a bit of love and care these could be fixed up, and moved back into the root directory.